 Criteria Yes No N/A Processes and Controls 5.1 Verify that sugar maker's policies indicate that they dispose of product that does not meet food safety standards.
 5.2 Overall sanitation of the sugarhouse is under the supervision of one or more competent individuals.
 Equipment, Utensils & Food Contact Materials 5.3 Policy on cleaning process and approved chemicals is included in policy manual.
 Policy requires that instructions for each cleaning chemical are followed.
 5.4 Equipment cleaning chemicals are labeled and approved.
 5.5 Cleaning chemicals are stored away from food production area.
 5.6 Draw off pails, scoops and skimmers, and testing cups are in good condition and stored in a sanitary manner.
 Allergen Cross Contact Prevention 5.7 Production procedures do not contribute to allergen cross contact and contamination from any source.
 Allergens: milk, eggs, peanuts, tree nuts, soy, wheat, fish, crustacean/shellfish, sesame.
 5.8 Sugar maker has a policy on how outside food is separated from food production areas.
 5.9 Verify defoamer does not contain allergens and is safe for human consumption.
 Raw Sap, Concentrate & Syrup Handling 5.10 Sap filters, filter press and filter papers are clean at the time of use, with no evidence of mold or unsuitable odors.
 5.11 Sugar maker has a policy that specifies how concentrate and syrup are appropriately stored.
 5.12 When appropriate, only food grade lubricant is used on any sap or syrup contact areas (e.g., evaporator, filter press, o-ring connections).
-5.13 Verify that any diatomaceous earth used is food grade and is kept in its original bag, which when opened is placed in a clean, dry container with a lid.
+5.13 Verify that any diatomaceous earth used is food grade and is stored in its original bag.
+Open DE is placed in a clean, dry, food safe container which is appropriately labeled.

-Criteria Yes No N/A

-Raw Sap, Concentrate & Syrup Handling (continued)

-5.14 Boil records are maintained.

-5.15 Evaporator shutdown procedure

-5.16 Appropriate grade of plastic used throughout (e.g., PVC pipes and buckets that touch sap or syrup) - PVC or plastic must be labeled as food grade or for potable water (marked with "PW", "NSF 51", or "NSF 61")
+Criteria Yes No N/A Raw Sap, Concentrate & Syrup Handling (continued) 5.14 Boil records are maintained.
+5.15 Review evaporator shutdown procedure 5.16 Appropriate grade of plastic used throughout (e.g. PVC pipes, fittings, and buckets that touch sap or syrup) - PVC or plastic must be labeled as food grade or for potable water (marked with "PW", "NSF 51", or "NSF 61").
+Fernco fittings are not considered food appropriate.
 5.17 Is non-food equipment clearly labeled as such?
 5.18 Is water added to pan?